-- Developed in-house embodied carbon calculator to assess alternative materials and align with our SBTi - Exploring the use of third-party tools for tracking the end-to-end development process, carbon footprint of buildings, and the overall savings achieved through green product features for our customers. - In partnership with communiTREE, we have developed an urban forest in MWC Chennai, consisting of 4 lakh trees, acting as a carbon sink to offset our carbon emissions. - Long-term sustainable mini-urban forests in our Origins Chennai projects to restore tree cover and promote nature-positive industrial clusters. - Partnerships for decarbonization
+- Developed in-house embodied carbon calculator to assess alternative materials and align with our SBTi - Exploring the use of third-party tools for tracking the end-to-end development process, carbon footprint of buildings, and the overall savings achieved through green product features for our customers. - In partnership with communiTREE, we have developed a significant urban forest in MWC Chennai, consisting of 4 lakh trees, acting as a carbon sink to offset our carbon emissions. - Long-term sustainable mini-urban forests in our ORIGINS projects to restore tree cover and promote nature-positive building design and construction. - Partnerships for decarbonization